catamphetamine/anychan/docs/themes/variables.md

 * `--Boards-fontFamily--url: monospace` — Font family of boards list URLs.
 * `--Boards-fontWeight--url: normal` — Font weight of boards list URLs.
 * `--Boards-fontWeight: normal` — Font weight of boards list names.

+# BoardThreadMenu

+The menu at the top of a board or thread page.

+* `--BoardThreadMenu-color: black` — The color of icons in a board or thread page menu.
+* `--BoardThreadMenu-color--active: black` — The color of icons in a board or thread page menu when clicked.
+Menu icons usually change from outline to counterform when clicked.
+* `--BoardThreadMenu-color--selected: black` — The color of icons in a board or thread page menu when selected.
+Menu icons usually change from outline to counterform when selected.